Vibranium-Data/RESCO/resco_examples/nairobi.md

 Data source: [Sensors.Africa Air Quality Data](https://sensors.africa/air/city/nairobi)

 **Sensors as Entities**
+We model the air quality sensors in Nairobi's Central Business District (CBD) to generate PM10 air quality measurements at each CBD station.
 Sensors are treated as Entities with entityType as _"Sensor"_ that generate Measurements.

 ```json